Seeed-Studio/wiki-documents/docs/reTerminal.md

 ### Install reTerminal drivers after flashing new Raspberry Pi OS/ Ubuntu OS or Other OS

-reTerminal comes with the necessary drivers pre-installed out-of-the-box.
+reTerminal comes with the necessary drivers pre-installed out-of-the-box so you don't need to install any additional drivers.
 However, if you flash new OS by yourself, you need to install the necessary drivers separately.
+The hardware that need drivers include the **5-inch LCD, accelerometer, light sensor, user LEDs and user buttons, RTC and the cryptographic co-processor**.

 - **Step 1.** Clone the following repo